ANCC Test Information

 The ANCC® Informatics Nursing (RN-BC Informatics) test is a competency based exam that challenges aspiring nurses on their skills and content knowledge.
 With 175 questions to face during the testing period, examinees must be as prepared as possible if they hope to earn a passing score.
 To ensure you’re ready for anything the test might throw your way, take time to review topics including the foundations of professional practice, system design life cycle, as well as data management and healthcare technology.
 With enough advanced preparation, you’re sure to earn the certification you deserve.

-System Design Life Cycle - 28%
+System Design Life Cycle - 35%

-Data Management and Health Care Technology - 21%
+Data Management and Healthcare Technology - 29%

 Planning, Implementation and Outcomes Evaluation - 46%